AndreiD/orientdb-to-elasticsearch-sync/README.md

-OrientDB to Elasticsearch Sync v.
-BETA 0.1
+OrientDB to Elasticsearch Sync
 ========================

+### version BETA 0.1

 #### Sync both ways, between orientdb and elasticsearch

 #### How to use it:

-- `git clone https://github.com/AndreiD/Flask-Easy-Template.git <project_name>` or download the zip
+- `git clone https://github.com/AndreiD/orientdb-to-elasticsearch-sync.git <project_name>` or download the zip
 - `pip install -r requirements.txt`
-- edit the `config.py` with your settings.
+- Edit the `config.py` with your settings.
 - `python sync_orient_to_es.py -v` [skip the -v if you don't want any output]
-- add it to cron
+- Add it to cron

 #### TODO: